cperacchio/fsnd-capstone/README.md

 #### GET /login
 - Redirects the user to the Auth0 login page, where the user can log in or sign up

+#### GET /post-login
+- Handles the response from the access token endpoint and stores the user's information in a Flask session

 #### GET /logout
 - Clears the user's session and logs them out